By Dan Brownell

 A new streaming television series about Jesus’ life is being produced by VidAngel.
 Surprisingly, this is the very first TV series ever made about the life of Christ.
 Many movies and miniseries have been created over the years, but no multiple-season show has been attempted before.
 The show’s 23-minute pilot, available to view for free at http://bit.ly/TheChosenPilot, has been viewed 15 million times in 10 languages.
 It’s even been seen on satellite TV in Iran.

 Plans are for The Chosen to last seven seasons, with eight episodes each season.
-The first four episodes of The Chosen were shot in fall 2018, and are currently available on VidAngel.
-The next four episodes are in production.
-The complete, eight-episode first season will be on VidAngel in November 2019.
+The first four episodes of The Chosen were shot in fall 2018, and are currently available on VidAngel and on a DVD, which can be purchased on the website.
+The next four episodes were completed in early August 2019 and the complete, eight-episode first season is scheduled to be available on VidAngel in November.

 Veteran filmmaker Dallas Jenkins, son of renowned writer Jerry Jenkins, is directing the series.
 He explained his inspiration on the show’s website: “My original idea in making The Chosen was simply to create a short film about the birth of Christ in a fresh way.
 As I shared it with friends, ministry leaders, and entertainment professionals, I kept getting the same response: ‘I want more.’
 As a result, we’ve decided to make an entire TV show about the life of Christ through the eyes of those who encountered Him.”

 Jenkins is passionate about getting the story about Jesus on the small screen.
 “The most important message in the world deserves the most influential medium in the world, so we’re going to tell the greatest story ever told in The Chosen.”